Learning to Configure Agentic AI Systems: Experiments

 \subsection{RQ2: Does Adaptive Allocation Improve Efficiency?}

-A key advantage of learned configurations is \emph{adaptive resource allocation}: our policy can deploy expensive workflows (e.g., multi-agent verification, iterative refinement) when necessary, while using lightweight strategies for simpler queries.
+A key advantage of ARC is \emph{resource allocation}: our policy can deploy expensive workflows (e.g., multi-agent verification, iterative refinement) when necessary, while using lightweight strategies for simpler queries.
 We quantify this in terms of token consumption and workflow complexity.

 Figure~\ref{fig:token_accuracy} shows the accuracy–cost trade-off across methods.
 Cost is computed as token-based API cost per episode using OpenRouter rates for Qwen2.5 7B Instruct.
-The dashed curve denotes the Pareto frontier, computed via pairwise dominance.
+The dashed curve denotes the Pareto~frontier, computed via pairwise dominance.
 Fixed and search-based baselines lie along this frontier, reflecting the expected trade-off between accuracy and token expense.
 In contrast, ARC occupies Pareto-optimal regions that strictly improve upon prior methods, achieving high accuracy at lower cost.
 This indicates that instance-specific adaptation yields more efficient accuracy–cost trade-offs than uniform resource allocation or naive search strategies.
 Consistent with this observation, Table~\ref{tab:workflow_diversity} shows that ARC explores a diverse set of workflows.